10 Best Things to do in Shibuya, Tokyo

 If you’ve ever wanted to feel like the star of Tokyo for a day, this go-kart tour is it.
 The second you slip into your costume, climb into your kart, and roll onto the streets, people stop, wave, and snap photos.
 It’s one of those “only in Tokyo” experiences that’s equal parts silly and unforgettable!

 We had an absolute blast zipping through Shibuya and Harajuku, with our guide leading the way and making sure we felt safe the whole time.
-Driving straight through the famous Shibuya Crossing was surreal, thousands of people streaming across the intersection while cheering us on.
+Driving straight through the famous Shibuya Crossing was surreal, with thousands of people streaming across the intersection while cheering us on.

 In Harajuku, we cruised past Takeshita Street and Harajuku Station, catching glimpses of wild street fashion and candy-colored shops.
 Then it was onto Omotesando, where sleek designer boutiques and tree-lined boulevards made us feel like we’d just shifted scenes in a movie.

 The best part?
 Every time we stopped at a light, people smiled, waved, and took photos.
 For 90 minutes, it honestly felt like being a mini-celebrity.
-The costumes added a playful twist, and the karts themselves were easy to handle even if you’ve never driven one before.
+The costumes added a playful twist, and the karts themselves were easy to handle, even if you’ve never driven one before.

 This tour is pure fun from start to finish.
 If you’re looking for a quirky way to see Tokyo and collect some hilarious stories (and photos!) along the way, you really can’t miss it.